A multi-tool or fixed blade hiking knife is a must-have piece of equipment while in the wilderness.

 Here are three popular styles of hiking knife:

-The multi function Leatherman is a well-made and sturdy knife with extras like a can opener, types of screwdrivers, multiple saws, and pliers.
-Plus, for safety, the blades are designed to lock in place once opened to avoid closing down on the fingers (a spring mechanism is used the fold the blades).
+The multi-function Leatherman is a well-made and sturdy knife with extras like a can opener, types of screwdrivers, multiple saws, and pliers.
+Plus, for safety, the blades are designed to lock in place once opened to avoid closing down on the fingers (a spring mechanism is used to fold the blades).

 While the Leatherman multi-tool can be a high priced piece of kit, it is certain to give versatility and plenty of functions in a small package.

 Models can vary from those with one or two tools to others with twelve or fifteen.
 Also, the weight of this type of hiking knife can differ with the larger tools weighing up to 2 pounds.